Accelerated MSN Program

 Taking the NCLEX-RN

 Passing your licensure exam is the last step in becoming a registered nurse.
-Marquette University Direct Entry MSN takes great pride in achieving a NCLEX-RN score of 94.8% in 2023.
+Marquette University takes great pride in our Direct Entry MSN students achieving an NCLEX-RN score of 93.86% in 2024.

 Because Wisconsin is a member of the Nurse Licensure Compact (NLC), you will have the option to apply for a multistate license.
 This means that if you are a resident of Wisconsin, upon passing the NCLEX-RN and receiving licensure, you could be licensed to practice in 41 states (as of October 2023).